Successful CRM Implementation Plan: 10 Step Strategy

 4. Select a CRM implementation team

-It’s key that communication is rife among everyone.
+Communication must be rife among everyone.
 Clear messaging on obstacles or setbacks can minimize time wasted.

 5. Set out your metrics, KPIs and goals